umarmughal824/micromasters/README.md

 You should now be able to connect to the external ES cluster.
 You can run `docker-compose run web ./manage.py recreate_index` to test that it's working.

+# Electives
+#### Set up elective courses for a program
+In django admin:
+1. Create an `ElectivesSet`, specify `Required number` which is a number of courses that a learner has to pick out of the courses in this set.
+(Multiple elective sets could be created for the same program)
+2. Create an `ElectiveCourse` object for each course that is going to be an elective.
+3. Update the `Program` object by setting the total number of courses required to pass the program: `Num required courses`.